Sustainable Agriculture in Northern Central Belt of India

 Uttar Pradesh and Madhya Pradesh are located in the Northern Central belt of India.
 These areas are subjected to water scarcity due to their geographical circumstances.
 The Bundelkhand districts in Uttar Pradesh are subjected to draught and purely depend on monsoons for cultivation.
 About 12,50,000 people are affected in this region.
+The irrigation facilities for these regions are facilitated mainly by dug wells and tube wells and also through canals and ponds.
 Agroforestry is anticipated in private lands and community lands for planting cover crops and Nitrogen fixing plants and trees.

 Background of Project

 Due to insecure irrigation system in these regions, crop production is very poor despite land availability; they also face problem with open grazing.
 The tribal farmers in this region have very little resource access for cultivation and are unaware of sustainable agriculture, whereas the resource rich farmers utilize high amount of fertilizers for their crop cultivation.